 Outpatient Treatment for Opiate Addiction in Dallas-Fort Worth

 Treatment for addiction to prescription painkillers is available in the Dallas-Fort Worth area.
 At Texas Health and Counseling Group, we specialize helping individuals suffering from addiction work through their dependency in a supportive, compassionate environment.
-By addressing the psychological and behavioral effects of prescription pain killer addiction in group or individual counseling programs, we believe dependency can be overcome so that you or a loved one can regain your life.
+By addressing the psychological and behavioral effects of prescription pain killer addiction in group therapy or individual counseling programs, we believe dependency can be overcome so that you or a loved one can regain your life.

 Take the first step toward opiate addiction treatment and contact Texas Health and Counseling Group.
 With locations in Arlington, Frisco, Hurst, McKinney, and Richardson, the help you need is close to home.